• Skip to primary navigation

 • 2 garlic cloves

-• 2 oz ginger 60 g, finely chopped
+• 2 oz ginger finely chopped

 • 1 tablespoon sugar

-• 1 cup heavy cream 230 ml, Notes 3,4
+• 1 cup heavy cream Notes 3,4

 • 2 tablespoons roasted pumpkin seeds or pepitas

-• parsley or cilantro optional
+• parsley or cilantro, optional

 Instructions

-• Prepare pumpkin: Clean the pumpkin, remove the seeds and peel if necessary (Hokkaido doesn't need peeling).
+• Prepare pumpkin: Clean the pumpkin, remove the seeds, and peel if necessary (Hokkaido doesn't need peeling).
 Cut into small cubes.
 Chop the onion, ginger, and garlic and set them aside separately.

 • Saute vegetables: Heat the oil and cook the onion until translucent.
 Add the pumpkin, salt, ginger, garlic, curry, cumin, and sugar.
 Stir well for about 2 minutes.

 • Simmer: Pour in the stock.
-Bring everything to a boil and let cook gently for about 20-25 minutes or until the pumpkin pieces are soft.
+Bring everything to a boil and let it cook gently for about 20-25 minutes or until the pumpkin pieces are soft.

 • Blend the soup with an immersion blender (Note 5).